 Source: My Online Security

 The phishing emails are also designed to steal your Facebook and other social network log in details, and a large proportion of the emails are ransomware versions that will encrypt your files and demand money to recover the files.

-Fraudsters opt for a scatter gun approach when launching these types of email scams.
-With so many people taking deliveries from delivery firms such as Hermes, there will always be a percentage of people that fall for the scam and hand over their sensitive data to the cyber criminals.
+Fraudsters opt for a scattergun approach when launching these types of email scams.
+With so many people taking deliveries from delivery firms such as Hermes, there will always be a percentage of people that fall for the scam and hand over their sensitive data to cybercriminals.

 To protect yourself from falling victim to these types of online scams, never click on suspicious links or download attachments from unknown sources.

 For further information on how MetaCompliance can help protect you online, click here